loris-imageserver/loris/doc/cache_maintenance.md

 ### `SimpleFSResolver` and `SimpleHTTPResolver`

-There are two a Bash scripts at `bin/loris-cache_clean.sh` and `bin/loris-http_cache_clean.sh` that makes heavy use of `find` and `du` command line utilities to turn the filesystem cache into a simple LRU-style cache.
+There are two a Bash scripts at `bin/loris-cache_clean.sh` and `bin/loris-http_cache_clean.sh` that make heavy use of `find` and `du` command line utilities to turn the filesystem cache into a simple LRU-style cache.
 Have a look at it and set the constants near the top; it is intended to be deployed as a cron job.

 __`setup.py` will not move or deploy the script for you.__ You can do this with, e.g. `sudo crontab -e -u loris` (replace `loris` with a user that has permission to delete files from the cache).

-`du` can take a very long time to run if you've configured your cache to be very large.
-In this case, consider setting an arbitrarily high disk usage quota for the cache owner ('arbitrarily high' so that you don't get errors if you go over a bit between executions of the cron script), and replace the `current_usage()` function in the cron script with something like (you'll probably have to adjust the name of the file system):
+___Note:___ `du` can take a very long time to run if you've configured your cache to be very large.
+In this case, consider setting an arbitrarily high disk usage quota for the cache owner ('arbitrarily high' so that you don't get errors if you go over a bit between executions of the cron script), and replace the `current_usage()` function in the cron script with something like this (you'll probably have to adjust the name of the file system):

 ```bash
 current_usage () {